 5. RollWorks

 RollWorks is built for B2B marketers running account-based advertising campaigns.
-The platform uses a database of 1.2 billion buyer profiles and AI to identify target accounts and reach decision-makers through programmatic display and social ads.
+The platform uses AI-powered insights to identify target accounts and reach decision-makers through programmatic display and social ads.

 RollWorks integrates display ads, social campaigns, and triggered emails into coordinated plays.
 The platform's programmatic technology reaches both known and unknown contacts within target accounts across major ad networks.